-- On average you can anticipate about 75% of your seeds will germinate.
-Ordering seeds from a reputable breeder can increase these rates to 85%+.
+Germination is the development of a plant from a seed or spore.
+For the best chance of success, chose seeds that are dark brown with no visible damage (Figure 1).
+On average you can anticipate about 75% of your dark brown seeds will germinate.
+Ordering seeds from a reputable breeder can increase this rate up to 90%.

 Timeline for Seed Germination